2sic/2sxc-docs/2sxc Docs Generator/basics/app/icons.md

 App icons are convention based, so there is no configuration for it.
 To give your app an icon, place a file called `app-icon.png` in the root folder of your app.
-It should be square, and at least 200x200 Pixels, but we recommend it's at least 500x500 pixels.
+It should be square, and at least 500x500 pixels.

 ## Icons for Views / Templates